Pavel-Vovk/java-junit-random-sample/README.md

 Ther eis also a corresponding blog article to this repository that can be found from here and explains in more detail the approaches shown here: https://blog.codecentric.de/en/2016/03/junit-testing-using-mockito-powermock/

+#Random Results

-# Added one additonal accert for Random Results
+Added one additonal accert for
-/src/test/java/com/codecentric/sample/store/service/CustomerServiceTest.java
+File: /src/test/java/com/codecentric/sample/store/service/CustomerServiceTest.java
+Test: testPLZAddressCombination
 The relevant rows marked by comments with string //random ...